-God ordered him to.
-How could that be-would a good God make such a demand of a man?
+But such a leap into the absurd puts one in a crisis.
+It flies in the face of everything sensible, rational, and moral.
+So how should one deal with this crisis of both wanting and not wanting to leap into absurdity?
+In Fear and Trembling we find Kierkegaard's panegyric to Abraham, a hero of the Hebrew Scriptures who in defiance of all reason and morality was willing turn off his mind and kill his son Isaac.
+Why?
+Because God ordered him too.
+How could that bewould a good God make such a demand of a man?
 That makes God incomprehensibly cruel.
 What about God's promise that through Isaac the future generations of Israel would be born?
 The demand makes God a promise-breaker.
 What about the fact that it is killing an innocent?
 That makes God immoral.
 What about the immense pain that the loss of their son would cause in Abraham and Sarah?
 That makes God a sadist.
 Does Abraham rebel?
 No. Does he even question?
 No. He shuts down his mind and obeys.
 That, said Kierkegaard, is the essence of our cognitive relation to reality.
 Like Abraham, each of us must learn "to relinquish his understanding and his thinking, and to keep his soul fixed upon the absurd."

 Like Abraham, we do not know and we cannot know.
 What we must do is jump blindly into the unknown.
-Kierkegaard revered Abraham as a "knight of faith" for his willingness to "crucify reason" and leap into absurdity.
+Kierkegaard revered Abraham as a "knight of faith" for his willingness to "crucify reason" and leap into absurdity.33

 Schopenhauer, also of the generation after Kant and a contemporary of Hegel, disagreed violently with the cowardly attempts to return to religion after the rejection of Enlightenment reason.
-While Hegel populated Kant's noumenal realm with Dialectical Spirit and Schleiermacher and Kierkegaard felt or hoped desperately that God was out there, Schopenhauer's feelings had revealed to him that reality is Will-a deeply irrational and conflictual Will, striving always and blindly toward nothing.
-No wonder then that reason had no chance of comprehending it: Reason's rigid categories and neat organizational schemes are wholly inadequate for a reality that is the opposite of that.
+While Hegel populated Kant's noumenal realm with Dialectical Spirit and Schleiermacher and Kierkegaard felt or hoped desperately that God was out there, Schopenhauer's feelings had revealed to him that reality is Will-a deeply irrational and conflictual Will, striving always and blindly toward nothing.34 No wonder then that reason had no chance of comprehending it: Reason's rigid categories and neat organizational schemes are wholly inadequate for a reality that is the opposite of that.
 Only like can know like.
 Only via our own wills, our passionate feelings-especially those evoked in us by music-can we grasp the essence of reality.

-&lt;sup>34 Kierkegaard 1843, 31.
+33 Kierkegaard 1843, 31.